 The second description line should ideally include a strong call to action.
-A call to action can be “Free Shipping”, “Order Now” or “Contact Us”.
+A call to action can be “Free Shipping,” “Order Now,” or “Contact Us.”
 Studies show that telling people what to do on your website has a psychological effect on their behavior, which means visitors are more likely to do what you suggested in your call to action.
-It is essential that potential customers find your call to action on your website easily and in only a few clicks.
+It is essential that potential customers find your call to action on your website easily within a few clicks.
 This second description line provides 35 characters, just like the first one.

 4. Display URL

 Your display URL is shown in green and consists of 35 characters.
 The root URL has to be the same as the destination URL, everything after the dash (e. g. advertising.google.com/) can be customized.
 The website address gives people an idea of where they will go when they click on your ad.